Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

-If your site is like the vast majority of sites, the amount of traffic it gets from search results is probably a lot higher than direct traffic to the homepage.
+If your site is like the vast majority of sites, the traffic it gets from search results is probably a lot higher than direct traffic to the homepage.
 Optimizing how your site appears in search results is a cheap and effective way to increase site traffic.
-Google has a lot of specialized search result templates that help people find the best information, and you can take advantage of these with a schema.org document.
+Google has many specialized search result templates that help people find the best information, and you can take advantage of these with a schema.org document.

 Speed up your web site

-All of the search engine optimization (SEO) and marketing in the world won’t matter much if your site is slow and takes too long to load.
-Not only can a slow site deter customers from using your site, Google’s search algorithm also punishes slow-loading sites by placing them lower in results (due to the poor user experience slow sites can have).
+The search engine optimization (SEO) and marketing in the world won’t matter much if your site is slow and takes too long to load.
+Not only can a slow site deter customers from using your site, but Google’s search algorithm also punishes slow-loading sites by placing them lower in results (due to the poor user experience slow sites can have).